Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 How Does MacroFactor Work?

-MacroFactor works by estimating the user’s calorie and macronutrient targets based on their goals (weight gain, maintenance, or loss) and provides all of the tools necessary to log food to stay on track with these targets.
+MacroFactor estimates a user’s calorie and macronutrient targets based on their goals (weight gain, maintenance, or loss) and provides all of the tools necessary to log food to stay on track with these targets.

 MacroFactor encourages you to stick to the recommended targets that it has set so that it can make adjustments to your intake based on how your body responds to the intake.